 As such, the state says that the crime is a Class 4 felony.5

-A first offense under this statute is punishable by prison time of between one and three years.
+A first offense under this statute is punishable by prison time of one to three years.
 Felony convictions will result in steeper penalties when a defendant has prior convictions.

 4. Are there related offenses?

 There are three crimes related to robbery.
 These are:

 Per ARS 13-1802, theft is the offense where people knowingly use or take someone else’s property or services without lawful authority to do so.